-Assistant Professor of New Testament Studies, Director of Operations-DTS Houston, 2011-.
-B.A., Bryan College, 1998; Th.M., Dallas Theological Seminary, 2003; Ph.D., 2011.
+Assistant Professor of New Testament Studies, Associate Dean-DTS Houston, 2011-.
+BA, Bryan College, 1998; ThM, Dallas Theological Seminary, 2003; PhD, 2011.

 Dr. Simpson joined the faculty in 2006 as the registrar, a role that gave him the opportunity to help students navigate the sometimes complicated path to completion of their degree programs.
-In 2011 he moved to Houston as the director of operations and continues to positively influence students' ministries by helping them with course choice, scheduling, and degree completion.
+In 2011 he moved to Houston and presently serves as the associate dean of DTS-Houston.
+He continues to positively influence students' ministries by helping them with course choice, scheduling, and degree completion.
 He is married to Amber and they have two children, Madison and Eli.